antonpannekoek/workshops/intro-cluster-computing/workshop.md

      IdentityFile ~/.ssh/id_ed25519
 ```

   The indentation is important, but it can also be 2 spaces, or even tabs.
-Justk eep it equal for all fields.
+Just keep it equal for all fields.

   If you are not using Helios, change the `HostName` to the IP address of the demonstration machine.